Notice of Privacy Practices (Counseling Services)

 • In emergency circumstances to report a crime, the location of the crime or victims, or the identity, description or location of the person who committed the crime.

-Illinois law generally requires a court order for the release of client health records in these circumstances, and may be considered more protective of your privacy than the Privacy Rule.
+State law generally requires a court order for the release of client health records in these circumstances, and may be considered more protective of your privacy than the Privacy Rule.

-Specialized Government Functions.
-In certain circumstances, the Privacy Rule authorizes us to use or disclose your PHI to facilitate specified government functions:
+Specialized Government Functions: In certain circumstances, the Privacy Rule authorizes us to use or disclose your PHI to facilitate specified government functions:

 • Military and Veterans.
 Rally Point may disclose the PHI of armed forces personnel as required by military command authorities for the proper execution of a military mission.